 $data = ReferralGrabber::parseGoogleCookie($_COOKIE['__utmz']);

-$data array will be a map of the keys
+$data array is a map of the keys

-We recommend adding a new table to your database called, for example,
+Adobe recommends adding a table to your database called, for example,

 user_referral, with the columns like: